-Problem Possible Cause Possible Solutions USB Device Problems You have installed a USB device but your LifeBook The device is not properly installed.
-Remove and re-install the device.
-See "Device Ports" on page 48. notebook does not recog- nize the device, or the device does not seem to work properly.
-The device may have been installed while an application was running, so your notebook is not aware of its installation.
+Problem Possible Cause Possible Solutions A card inserted in the PC Card slot does not work or is locking up the system. (continued) The card may have been inserted while an application was running, so your note- book is not aware of its inser- tion.
 Close the application and restart your notebook.
-Your software may not have the correct driver active.
-See your software documentation and activate the correct driver.
-You may have the wrong I/O address selected for your device.
-See your device documentation and software docu- mentation to determine the required I/O address.
-Change the settings in the BIOS setup utility.
-See "BIOS Setup Utility" on page 29.
-PC/CF Card Problems • A card inserted in the PC or CF Card slot does not work The card is not properly installed.
-Remove and re-install the card.
-See "PC Cards" on page 41. or is locking up the system.
-The card may have been installed while an application was running, so your notebook is not aware of its installation.
-Close the application and restart your notebook.
 Your software may not have the correct software driver active.
 See your software documentation and activate the correct driver.
-Power Failures You turn on your LifeBook notebook and nothing seems to happen.
-The installed battery is completely discharged or there is no power adapter (AC or Auto/Airline) installed.
-Check the Status Indicator Panel to determine the presence and condition of the battery.
-See "Status Indicator Panel" on page 13.
-Install a charged battery or a power adapter.
+You may have the wrong I/O address selected for your PC Card device.
+See your PC Card documentation to determine the required I/O address.
+Change the settings in the BIOS.
+(See BIOS Setup Utility on page 25 for more information) Your PC Card device and another device are assigned the same I/O address.
+Check all I/O addresses located within the BIOS setup utility and any other installed hardware or software to make sure there are no duplications.
+Power Failures You turn on your notebook and nothing seems to happen.
+The installed primary battery is completely discharged, there is no optional second battery installed or there is no Power adapter installed.
+Check the Status Indicator Panel to determine the presence and condition of the batteries.
+(See Status Indicator Panel on page 12 for more information) Install a charged battery or a Power adapter.
 The primary battery is installed but is faulty.
-Use the Status Indicator Panel to verify the presence and condition of the battery.
-See "Status Indicator Panel" on page 13.
-If a battery is indicating a short, remove that battery and operate from another power source or replace that battery.
-The battery is low.
-Check the Status Indicator Panel to determine the presence and condition of the battery.
-See "Status Indicator Panel" on page 13.
-Use a power adapter until a battery is charged or install a charged batter The AC or auto/airline adapter is not plugged in properly.
+Use the Status Indicator panel to verify the presence and condition of the batteries.
+(See Status Indicator Panel on page 12 for more information) If a battery is indicating a short, remove that battery and operate from another power source or replace that battery.
+The battery or batteries are low.
+Check the Status Indicator Panel to determine the presence and condition of the batteries.
+(See Status Indicator Panel on page 12 for more information) Use a Power adapter to operate until a battery is charged or install a charged battery.
+The adapter (AC or auto/ airline) is not plugged in properly.
 Verify that your adapter is connected correctly.
-See "Power Sources" on page 27.
-Power adapter (AC or auto/ airline) has no power from the AC outlet, airplane seat jack, or the car's cigarette lighter.
-Move AC cord to a different outlet, check for a line switch or tripped circuit breaker for the AC outlet.
-I you are using an adapter in a car, make sure the igni- tion switch is in the On or Accessories position.
+(See Power Sources on page 23 for more information) The Power adapter (AC or auto/airline) has no power from the AC outlet, airplane seat jack, or the car's cigarette lighter.
+Move the AC cord to a different outlet, check for a line switch or tripped circuit breaker for the AC outlet.
+If you are using an auto/airline adapter in a car make sure the ignition switch is in the On or Accessories position.

-the car's cigarette lighter. tion switch is in the On or Accessories position.
 The Power adapter (AC or auto/airline) is faulty.
-Try a different Power adapter.
+Try a different Power adapter or install a charged optional second battery.
+Your LifeBook note- book turns off all by itself.
+The power management parameters are set for auto timeouts which are too short for your operating needs.
+Press any button on the keyboard, or move the mouse to restore operation.
+If that fails, push the Suspend/Resume button.
+Check your power management settings, or close your applications and go to the Power Savings menu of the setup utility to adjust the timeout values to better suit your operation needs.